openstack/networking-sfc/doc/source/contributor/ietf_sfc_encapsulation.rst

 * Service Graphs allowing port-chains to be linked together

-* The IETF SFC Encapsulation protocol, NSH, support
+* The IETF SFC Encapsulation protocol, NSH (exposed to SFs), support

 * No NSH Metadata support